DOI-USGS/cloud-ht2c/docs/4-update-a-cluster.md

 # Update an existing HTCondor Cluster

-You can updated the HTCondor Cluster through an AWS Service Catalog Product, following the proceeding steps.
+You can updated the HTCondor Cluster through an AWS Service Catalog Products.

 ## 1. Update an existing HTCondor Cluster